 not low-emission building

 The DIN EN 15252 determines three categories of the indoor climate which specifies the degree of expectations of the user and allow the application of the categories for buildings with different ages or conditions.
-Category II applies for normal expectations for a new building, category III applies for moderate expectations for an existing building and category I applies for very high expectations and should be used for persons with physical disabilities or very little children only.
-The table itself shows the three categories of the pollution by the building.
+Category II applies for normal expectations for a new building, category III applies for moderate expectations for an existing building and category I apply for very high expectations and should be used for persons with physical disabilities or very little children only.
+The table itself shows the three categories of pollution by the building.
 The given rates are shown per person and m² area.
-So for a new school construction with the category II the results of an outdoor air volume flow are:
+So for new school construction with the category II the results of an outdoor air volume flow are: